This article was last updated on January 5

-The extensive spike in unemployment resulting from the COVID-19 pandemic has significantly slowed down the processing of unemployment claims by the Maryland Division of Unemployment Insurance.
+The extensive spike in unemployment resulting from the COVID-19 pandemic has significantly slowed down the processing of unemployment claims by the Maryland Division of Unemployment Insurance (DUI), which manages the states unemployment programs.
 In the early days of the pandemic, claimants could not get through to claim agents or were experienced extensive hold times.
 There were similar complaints around the agency’s website.
 High traffic caused the website to slow down or lock up.

 Since that time, the state introduced its new BEACON online filing system.
 It takes a one-stop approach, allowing claimants to file one application online to apply to multiple federal and state unemployment programs.
 While the system was slow when first introduced on April 24, it eventually improved the claim processing time.
 The state has improved its backlog of claims and benefit payouts by hiring additional staff and improved infrastructure